🍀 FEE-WAIVED BUNNY ADOPTIONS MARCH 18th-19th for St. Patrick’s Day! Click here to view bunnies and schedule an appointment.

 Service, Therapy and Emotional Support Animals

-A service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
-The work or tasks performed by a service animal must be directly related to the individual’s disability.
+Under federal regulation, a service dog means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+(28 CFR § 35.104).
+The work or tasks performed by a service dog must be directly related to the individual’s disability.
+California law defines a service dog as a dog individually trained to the requirements of the individual with a disability, including, but not limited to, minimal protection work, rescue work, pulling a wheelchair, or fetching dropped items.
+(Civil Code § 54.1(b)(6)(C)(iii).)

 How to recognize a service dog?